CNFeffery/feffery-antd-docs/documents/AntdDraggerUpload-en_US.md

     return {"filename": file.filename}
 ```

+**apiUrlExtraParams：** *dict* type

+　　Used to set additional parameters required for file upload services.

 **headers:** *dict*

 　　Used to set additional headers for the upload request.

+**withCredentials：** *bool* type, default: `False`

+　　Used to set whether to carry credential information such as cookies when making upload requests.
+This parameter setting is invalid when the upload interface is on the same domain as the front-end page.

 **downloadUrl:** *string* type

 　　Used to set the file download service interface when adding download links to uploaded files.
 The request type is `GET`, and it requires parameters `taskId` and `filename`.
 Among them, `taskId` automatically passes the `uploadId` parameter of the current component, and `filename` passes the file name of the target download file.

+**downloadUrlExtraParams：** *dict* type

+　　Used in conjunction with `downloadUrl` to set additional parameters for download links.
+After setting, the download link will automatically append the parameters.

+**downloadUrlFromBackend：** *bool* type, default: `False`

+　　Used to set a custom backend download interface for completed uploads.
+The interface response must have a `url` parameter, and its priority is lower than `downloadUrl`.
+When `downloadUrlFromBackend=True` is set and the upload interface response has a `url` parameter, the `url` parameter in the file list's related listener parameters will automatically listen for the `url` parameter returned by the backend interface.

 **text:** *component* type